Zakru/opencrypt/README.md

 OpenCrypt and the contents of this repository have absolutely no warranty, express or implied.
 A better license should probably be used at some point.

+## How to play

+To play this game from source, you will need [LÖVE](https://love2d.org/).
+Once you have it installed, open the command line, navigate to the root of the repository and run the following:

+    love .

+This should be enough to launch the game.
+If you get problems when trying to run it, open an issue on GitHub.

 ## The h*ck is game even

 OpenCrypt is based on an awesome game called [Crypt of the NecroDancer](https://braceyourselfgames.com/crypt-of-the-necrodancer/).
 It is a roguelike rhythm game where the player explores randomly generated dungeons to progress the protagonists' story.